sshyran/aosp/tools/api/README.md

 This directive has two purposes:

-* Sanity-checking.
+* Validity-checking.
 If the "kind" is not on the space-delimited *list* of tokens, `generate_api.py` terminates with an error.
 * Ordering the possible kinds for the *lowest version pattern* (see the section above for the explanation of the pattern).